Ruby on Rails

 end

 Please note that we are also skipping verification of the authenticity token for this action, which is mandatory.
-Alternatively, you can write a custom before_action to validate the X-Secret header (which we will see in a moment).
+You can introduce an additional level of security by checking the request headers in the before_action

 resources :webhooks, only: %i[new create] do